Lead Opinion

 Michigan’s own jurisprudence records the categorical elimination of privity.
 This Court had previously extended abstracter liability consonant with the historical growth in reliance and use of abstracts and the corresponding changes in the law to known relying third-parties.
 Confronted now as of first impression with the question of abstracter liability to foreseeable relying third-parties, we have but to apply our own persuasive precedent of categorical elimination of privity to an analogous situation, and we do so.

-IV—ABSTRACTER LIABILITY IN TORT FOR NEGLIGENT MISREPRESENTATION
+IV —ABSTRACTER LIABILITY IN TORT FOR NEGLIGENT MISREPRESENTATION

 On the basis of Three Rivers and a plethora of jurisdictions in the United States a good case is made for abolishing contractual privity and permitting suit in "negligence or implied warranty” by any foreseeable third-party who would and does rely on the abstract.
 We consider now the matter of suit in "negligence”.

-specific duty owing to the plaintiff by the defendant, or it may be a general one owed by the defendant to the public, of which the plaintiff is a part.
+"Actionable negligence presupposes the existence of a legal relationship between parties by which the injured party is owed a duty by the other, and such duty must be imposed by law. * * * Such duty of сare may be a*19 specific duty owing to the plaintiff by the defendant, or it may be a general one owed by the defendant to the public; of which the plaintiff is a part.
 Moreover, while this duty of care, as an essential element of actionable negligence, arises by operation of law, it may and frequently does arise out of a contractual relationship, the theory being that accompanying every contract is a common-law duty to perform with ordinary care the thing agreed to be done, and that a negligent performance constitutes a tort as well as a breach of contract.
 But it must be kept in mind that the contract creates only the relation out of which arises the common-law duty to exercise ordinary care.
 Thus in legal contemplation the contract merely creates the state of things which furnishes the occasion of the tort.
-This being so, the existence of a contract is ordinarily a relevant factor, competent to be alleged and proved in a negligence action to the extent of showing the relationship of the parties and the nature and extent of the common-law duty on which the tort is based.”
-(Emphasis added.)
-379 Mich 251, 260-261.
+This bеing so, the existence of á contract is ordinarily a relevant factor, competent to be alleged and proved in a negligence action to the extent of showing the relationship of the parties and the nature and extent of the common-law duty on which the tort is based.”
+(Emphasis added.)379 Mich 251 , 260-261.

-“In all other fields of tort law the linе is sharply drawn between intentional and unintentional injury.
-The persistence of this distinction can only be explained by recognizing the fact that it is in accord with the normal reactions of the mass of mankind.
+"In all other fields of tort law the line is sharply drawn between intentional and unintentional injury.
+The persistence of this distinction can only be explained by recognizing the fact that it is. in accord with the normal reactions of the mass of mankind.
 If negligent misrepresentation is called fraud, and, therefore, comes to be regarded by courts as tantamount thereto, there is danger that the unintentional character of the one and the intentional character of the other will be overlooked.
-There is danger that that liability, which is regarded both by lawyers and laymen as just where there is conscious dishonesty, will be imposed although there is no purpose to deceive.
+There is danger that that liability, which is regarded both by lawyers and laymen as just where there is conscious dishonesty, will be imposed, although there is no purpose to deceive.
 Call any two essentially different things by the same name and the two are likely to be treated as identical for all purposes.”

 Thus, we adopt the tort action of negligent misrepresentation in this context.
 See 1 Harper & James, The Law of Torts, § 7.6; 17 CJS, Contracts, § 154(c).
 It should be noted that this action is premised on negligence in title search; an abstracter is not converted into a title insurer by

-As to the measure of the duty required to be exercised by the abstracter, Chief Justice T. M. KAVANAGH noted in Nash v Sears, Roebuck & Co, supra, at page 142:
+As to the measure of the duty required to be exercised by the abstracter, Chief Justice T. M. Kavanagh noted in Nash v Sears, Roebuck & Co, supra, at page 142:

 "Every contract of employment includes an obligation, whether express or implied, to perform in a diligent and reasonably skillful workmanlike manner.”